RZ-3712/Intro-to-SIEM/README.md

 ### Tools Used
 [Bullet Points - Remove this afterwards]

-- Sample SIEM dashboard on TryHackMe for log ingestion and analysis.
+- TryHackMe sample SIEM dashboard and events for log ingestion and analysis.
 - Windows Event Viewer for viewing events in a Windows environment.

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.

-*Ref 1: Network Diagram*
+-
+-
+-